-University Planning Committee and Budget Committee
+University Planning Committee

 The University Planning Committee shall consist of the Chancellor; the Chair of the Board (or delegate); the Vice-Chair(s) of the Board (or delegate); the President; the Provost, who shall be Chair; the Vice-President (Administration); the Vice-President (Research ); the Associate Vice-President and Dean of Graduate Studies; five faculty members, no more than two from any one Faculty, elected for staggered three-year terms; one Faculty Dean elected annually (by and from the six Faculty Deans); one staff member, elected for a three-year term; one graduate student, elected for a two-year term; and one undergraduate student, elected for a two-year term.
 The following persons shall be Observers to the University Planning Committee: the Dean and Vice-President (Health Sciences) or delegate, unless elected; the Vice-President (University Advancement); the Associate Vice-President (Students and Learning) and Dean of Students; and the Chair of Undergraduate Council.
 The provisions of Section 12 of this by-law No. 1 shall apply to such Observers.
 One-half of the membership, excluding ex officio members, shall constitute a quorum.